 Insurance Companies Keep Millions by Limiting Payouts

-The bottom line is this.
-Many insurance companies are all about their bottom line.
-They hold millions, and in some cases billions of dollars in reserves and earn interest and dividends on these assets.
+The bottom line is that many insurance companies are all about their bottom line.
+They hold millions, and in some cases billions, of dollars in reserves and earn interest and dividends on these assets.
 Many also have shareholders to answer to – large major shareholders like investment banks and mutual fund firms.
 Shareholders like to keep investing in profitable companies.

 Sadly, it boils down to this.
 The insurance company is taking care of the shareholder and investor.
 The adjuster is taking care of the insurance company who gives them a consistent paycheck.
 Who is taking care of you?

 You need to take care of you.
 We can help.
 Make sure you take care of your interests by consulting with an experienced personal injury attorney who knows how to deal with these issues.